Skip to Main Content

 What are the drone regulations for filming in Portugal?

-Drone filming in Portugal is regulated by ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial imagery.
-Required for drones over 250g or with camera via ANAC platform.
-The maximum flight altitude is 120m, and no-fly zones include airports, military areas, crowds over 12 people, government buildings, coastal areas require Capitania permit.
-Commercial filming permits require AAN authorization required for any aerial photography via imagensaereas.aan.pt.
+Here is the breakdown.
+Drone filming in Portugal is regulated by ANAC (Autoridade Nacional da Aviação Civil) + AAN for aerial visuals.
+Needed for drones over 250g or with camera via ANAC platform.
+The maximum flight altitude is 120m.
+No-fly zones have airports, military areas, crowds over 12 people, government buildings, coastal areas need Capitania permit.
+Commercial filming permits need AAN sign-off needed for any aerial photography via imagensaereas.aan.pt.

 What does a drone operator do on a film set?